daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 There are many other ways to optimize our application.
 For example it is not necessary for us to retrieve information about every single episode of every show because we don't see it until we view the detail page of that show.

-Also keep in mind we are storing images as *Base64* strings that are are fairly large in size and resolution (680x1000), not cached, not optimized.
+Also keep in mind we are storing images as *Base64* strings that are are fairly large in size and resolution (680 x 1000), not cached, not optimized.

 You could further improve performance by putting Redis database in front of the MongoDB for caching.
 Also take a look at the [Couchbase](http://www.couchbase.com/) database